 One of the interesting features of complex systems is "rule dynamics."
-It means that a set of rules which describe the dynamics or the behavior of the system has a possibility to change through the behavior of the system [1].
+It means that rules which govern behavior of a system may change through the behavior of the system [1].
 We can find many examples of the system with rule dynamics here and there such as, laws, languages, and life.
 Laws are enacted according to laws.
 We use a language according to linguistic rules including a grammar and lexicon but the rules will change based on our use of the language.
 The evolution of life also can be seen as a rule dynamics.
-Chemical reaction networks characterizing a biological system, which is considered as a kind of rules of the biological system, change when the life evolves.
+Chemical reaction networks characterizing a biological system, which is considered as a kind of rules of the biological system, may change when the life evolves.

 From the viewpoint of rule dynamics, the most important feature of life is, among others, its evolvability.
-The biological evolution is an open-ended, an everchanging process.
+The biological evolution is an open-ended, an ever-changing process.
 The system of life, not as an individual but as a lineage, does not stop to change their rules responding to dynamic environment, since organisms form their own and others' environment [2].